Ottawa, Oct 17 (IANS) Canada has become the second country after Uruguay to legalise possession and use of recreational cannabis.

 Shops in the province of Newfoundland, the most easterly time zone in Canada, opened as midnight struck for the first legal sales of cannabis in the country.

-Preparations included mailings to 15 million households — detailing the new cannabis laws and public awareness campaigns.
+Preparations including mailings to 15 million households were afoot — detailing the new cannabis laws and public awareness campaigns.

 However, there remain concerns, including about the readiness of the police to tackle drug impaired driving, the BBC said.